 COMMUNICATION & INFORMATION

-UNESCO FELLOWSHIPS FOR SRI LANKA CITIZENS
+UNESCO FELLOWSHIPS FOR SRI LANKAN CITIZENS

 The UNESCO Fellowships Programme, through the award and administration of fellowships, study and travel grants, aims to contribute to the enhancement of human resources and national capacity-building in areas that are closely aligned to UNESCO's expected strategic objectives and programme priorities; as well as increase fellowships co-sponsorship arrangements with interested donors and extrabudgetary funding sources through the Co-Sponsored Fellowships Programme.